Peace (The White Squadron in Boston Harbor)

 Peace captures the moment the ships were disembarking on their heroic maiden voyage to Europe, an historic event in American history.
 The Civil War left the U.S. Navy in sad shape and ill-matched to its European rivals.
 After long discussions between the Navy Department and the U.S. House of Representatives Committee on Naval Affairs, the House approved the commission of a fleet of new twin screw, steel-hulled, steam-powered warships.
 As the new fleet took to the water, in unison, word spread across the nation of the modern ships and their maiden transatlantic voyage.
 The fanfare surrounding the White Squadron continued to infiltrate popular culture, and the squadron became a symbol of prosperity for the American people.

 On December 7, 1889, the squadron departed from the Boston Harbor, for Lisbon, Portugal, the first stop on its European tour.
 The White Squadron’s departure from the harbor, out into the open waters, was quite the spectacle; a reporter described their send-off as “a beautiful sight, that of the four moving men-of-war gliding like huge swans down the harbor.”
 The squadron’s maiden European cruise was both symbolic and politically poignant.
 The White Squadron’s task was to show off America’s new warships, gather intelligence on European fleets, generate conversations on the expansion of open trade and business, and practice tactical war maneuvers.
 The transatlantic tour was a success, and the squadron received many visitors in various coastal European and North African cities.
 Following their stop in Algiers, the White Squadron left Europe for Rio de Janeiro, Brazil, to serve as a diplomatic presence in the new republic.
-As Peace continues to remind its viewers in Cannon House Office Building Room 311, the White Squadron marks the start of the United States continued naval presence as one of the most powerful fleets in the Western hemisphere.
+The White Squadron marked the start of the United States' continued naval presence as one of the most powerful fleets in the Western hemisphere.